-The checksum, which is eight bits wide, is generated using the polynomial
+The checksum, which is eight bits wide, is generated using the polynomial left shifted eight bits polynomial

 To generate the checksum, the data is left shifted by eight bits to create a number ending in eight Logic 0s.
 The polynomial is aligned so that the MSB is adjacent to the leftmost Logic 1 of the data.

-An XOR function is applied to the data to produce a new, shorter number.
+An XOR (exclusive OR) function is applied to the data to produce a new, shorter number.
 The polynomial is again aligned so that the MSB is adjacent to the leftmost Logic 1 of the new result, and the procedure is repeated.
 This process repeats until the original data is reduced to a value less than the polynomial.
 This is the 8-bit checksum.

-Example of a Polynomial CRC Calculation-24-Bit Word: 0x654321 (8-Bit Command and 16-Bit Data)
+Example of a Polynomial CRC Calculation-24-Bit Word: 0x654321 (Eight Command Bits and 16-Bit Data)